<?xml version="1.0" encoding="utf-8"?>

 Pro Tip: Adjust language and depth to your readers.
 Use clear narratives for stakeholders and measurable details for engineers and designers.

 Requirements and specifications appear at different points in the product development process.
-Product requirements come first.
-They are written during the early planning and discovery stages to guide initial decisions about goals, scope, and priorities.
-At this point, teams define what problems the product should solve and what success will look like.
-The document remains flexible to adjust as new insights appear from
+Product requirements come first, written during early planning and discovery to guide initial decisions about goals, scope, and priorities.
+At this stage, teams define what problems the product should solve and what success looks like.
+Requirements emerge from the overlap of user needs and business opportunities, remaining somewhat subjective to leave space for creative solutions.

 Pro Tip: Write requirements during discovery.
 Draft specifications only when goals are stable and the team is ready to build.

-Product requirements and specifications differ in how much they can change as the project evolves.
-Requirements are adaptable.
-They may shift as new user insights, market feedback, or technical constraints emerge.
-This flexibility is important early in development, allowing the team to refine priorities or add missing features before investing in full execution.
+Product requirements and specifications differ in flexibility during development.
+Requirements remain adaptable as new insights, feedback, or constraints emerge.
+This flexibility allows teams to refine priorities before heavy execution.

 Pro Tip: Keep requirements open to change, but protect specifications from unnecessary edits once development begins.